speedy005/Foreca/README.md

 - Enable debug (`DEBUG = True` in `plugin.py`) and examine logs.

 ### 4. Navigation in DailyForecast does not respond
-- Make sure you are pressing UP/DOWN, not numeric keys (which change the day in the main screen).
+- Make sure you are pressing UP/DOWN, not numeric keys (which change the day in the master screen).
 - Verify that the skin has a `list` widget with adequate dimensions.

 ### 5. Units do not update after saving
 - This issue has been fixed in recent versions.
 Check that the `units_closed` callback is present in `plugin.py` and that the unit screens return `True` upon saving.

 ### 6. Color is not applied to all screens
-- The function `apply_global_theme` must be called in every secondary screen (already done for all main screens).
+- The function `apply_global_theme` must be called in every secondary screen (already done for all master screens).
 If a custom screen lacks the `background_plate` and `selection_overlay` widgets, the theme will not be applied.

 ### 7. Lunar phases seem inaccurate
 - The plugin now uses high‑precision algorithms (Meeus).
 If you still suspect errors, enable debug and check the calculated Julian Day vs. official sources.